ianmorris13/ianmorris13.github.io/blog-post-2/blog-2.md

 ```

 ## HTML Template
-Below I will show an example of the HTML templates I referenced to in the functions explination.
+Below I will show an example of the HTML templates I referenced to in the functions explanation.
 I will comment line by line the importance of each code.

-#extends 'base.html' allows you to import another html file
+#extends 'base.html' allows you to import another html file\n
-#this is useful since the template for base.html was used in multiple html files
+#this is useful since the template for base.html was used in multiple html files\n
 {% extends 'base.html' %}

 #block gives you a way to divide code into coherent groupings